-Marian thought golf would be easy to master when she began playing in 1977.
+In 1977 Marian began playing golf.
+Like most athletes she thought playing great golf would be easy.
 However she experienced many highs and lows.
-She sought help from many instructors and golf schools.
-And she fell prey to random tips and the latest golf gadgets.
+Therefore she sought help from many instructors and golf schools.
+Also like many golfers today, she fell prey to random tips and the latest golf gadgets.

-During this time, she was working in the fitness and health industries.
+During her beginner stage, she was working in the fitness and health industries.
 She owned and operated a fitness facility and weight loss centers.
-After a serious athletic injury in 1986, Marian became interested in athletic injury prevention.
-In her trigger point practice, she began helping golfers address and resolve pain and poor movement patterns.
-It soon became clear to her that improving the body could help golfers feel better and improve their game.
+Then after a serious athletic injury in 1986, Marian became interested in athletic injury prevention.
+She got trained and opened a trigger point manual therapy practice.
+She began helping golfers resolve pain and poor movement patterns.
+It soon became clear to her that improving the body could help golfers not only feel better but better their game.

 Marian learned that every pain has a cause.
 Treating golfers with chronic pain required patience and persistence.
-The goal was to identify the source of the pain and address it.
-The same holds true for golf instruction.
-She identifies the root cause of poor swing patterms and helps you correct them.
+Her goal was to identify the source of the pain and address it.
+The same has always been true about her golf instruction.
+She identifies the root causes of poor performance and helps golfers correct them.

-Frequently she finds that dysfunctional golf swings are either causing pain or making the pain worse.
-Ironically, she also realizes that golfers’ muscle imbalances, posture distortions, and pain often lead to disappointing golf.
-Whether pain is causing poor golf or poor golf is causing pain, she believes the goal should be to improve both.
+Frequently Marian finds that poor golf swings are either causing pain or aggravating it.
+She maintains that golfers’ muscle imbalances, posture distortions, and pain often lead to disappointing golf.
+Whether pain is causing poor golf or vice versa, the goal is to improve both.

-In 1997 Marian completed a degree in kinesiology from the UMD@College Park.
-Armed with a solid background in movement science, she became an LPGA Teaching Professional in 1998.
-She held two firm beliefs from her earlier work experiences:
+In 1997 Marian completed a degree in kinesiology.
+She achieved a solid background in movement science.
+Then in 1998, she became an LPGA Teaching Professional.
+So Marian holds two firm beliefs from her education and work experiences:

 1. The body is the most important piece of golf equipment.